ZipherPunk/zclassic-bootstrap/README.md

 - **Linux**: `~/.zcash-params/`
 - **Windows**: `%APPDATA%\ZcashParams\`

-The Zipher wallet automatically downloads and installs these parameters during bootstrap.
+The ZipherX wallet automatically downloads and installs these parameters during bootstrap.

 ## Download

-### Automatic (via Zipher Wallet)
+### Automatic (via ZipherX Wallet)
-The Zipher wallet will automatically download and install this bootstrap when needed.
+The ZipherX wallet will automatically download and install this bootstrap when needed.

 ### Manual Download